cckolon/cckolon.github.io/_posts/2024-07-28-integrationtemporal.md

 description: Using Temporal as a workflow manager to generate and integrate functions with Sympy across multiple computers.
 ---

 In 2020, I read Lample and Charton's [Deep Learning for Symbolic Mathematics](https://arxiv.org/pdf/1912.01412).
 I had graduated with a math degree less than two years before, and I thought it would be cool to apply neural networks to math.
-Specifically, I was interested in the search for [Lyapunov functions](https://en.wikipedia.org/wiki/Lyapunov_function), since they were crucial to my undergraduate research.
+One candidate was the search for [Lyapunov functions](https://en.wikipedia.org/wiki/Lyapunov_function), which were crucial to my undergraduate research.
 Finding Lyapunov functions is like finding integrals.
 The two problems share a tantalizing property: solutions are easy to verify, but hard to compute.
 I tried to reproduce some of Lample and Charton's work on my own, but I wasn't a great programmer.
 I was also distracted with my day job---I spent 260 days at sea in 2020.

 A few weeks ago I decided to give it another shot.
 I've changed a lot since 2020, and now programming _is_ my day job.
 I experienced success this time, but I chose to write here about the parts I found hard, and what surprised me about this project.
 <!--more-->